-On , our class will visit ABAC's Georgia Museum of Agriculture to partake in Destination Ag, an agriculture and natural resource program.

-Please remember the following:

-- arrive to school at so we may leave on schedule - ensure your child wears comfortable closed-toe shoes (no sandals or flip-flops) - prepare accordingly for weather (jacket, poncho, umbrella, water bottle, etc.)

-Don't forget to discuss with your child what he/she experienced during this trip.
-Allow them to share their adventure with you!
+On, our class will visit ABAC's Georgia Museum of Agriculture (date) to partake in Destination Ag, an agriculture and natural resource program. ensure your child wears of so we may leave on schedule comfortable closed-toe shoes (no sandals or flip-flops) reather (jacket, poncho, umbrella, water bottle, etc.) Don't forget to discuss with your to share their adventure with yo r child what he/she experienced during this trip.
+Allow themu!